technical-rex/spring-security-jwt/README.md

-# spring-security-jwt
-Demonstrates using JWT with Spring Security
+# Spring Security and JWT Tutorial